December is the month when everybody starts compiling or looking for lists of top 10, top 20 or top 100 types.

 The ‘comeback man’ of Indian cricket created history after becoming the highest individual ODI scorer with 264 runs against Sri Lanka in November 2014.
 Sharma also became the only player to score two double hundreds in ODI cricket match.
 A permanent member of the Indian national team, Sharma is also pegged as one of the most successful players in IPL having a unique record of finishing the match by scoring a last-ball six.

 After hitting the headlines for being the first non-founding CEO & MD of Infosys, Vishal has started to make his mark by building the company’s capabilities in the social, mobility, analytics and cloud sector.
-Vishal is regarded as the creator of the ‘timeless software’ concept, which focusses on renewal of products without any disruption to customer environments.
+Vishal is regarded as the creator of the ‘timeless software’ concept, which focuses on renewal of products without any disruption to customer environments.
 Under his guidance, Infosys has started to build its capabilities in new technologies ranging from artificial intelligence to design thinking.

 The chairman of Reliance Group, Anil was back in action after he acquired the hydropower assets of Jaiprakash Associates for around $2 billion outsmarting Gautam Adani’s bid.
 He was among the nine Indians chosen by prime minister for Swachh Bharat campaign.
-The Mumbai Metro under Reliance Infrastructure became functional creating a global record with 30 million commuters in mere100 days.
+The Mumbai Metro under Reliance Infrastructure became functional creating a global record with 30 million commuters in mere 100 days.

 The 72-year legendary screen icon recently won the International Icon of the Year award at the recent Sansui-COLORS Stardust Awards.
 A social media pro, his Facebook following crossed 18 million on Facebook and 12 million on Twitter.
 His upcoming Wazir promises a great action thriller flick for all his fans.